- See the Mobile App Deployment guide for more insight.

 Check which mobile operating systems (iOS or Android) will be available to users.

 Set how the user's credentials will be stored on the mobile device.

-- User Name only: only the user name is stored on the device.
+- Save only User Name: only the user name is stored on the device.
 When the user starts the Pyramid mobile app, they will be prompted to supply a password to login.
 The user can manually logout of the app to remove the user name setting.

-- None: neither credential is stored on the device.
+- Don't Save: neither credential is stored on the device.
 When the user starts the Pyramid mobile app, they will be prompted to supply a both set of credentials to login.

 Enable this feature to put a timeout on any mobile session.
 When enabled, the mobile client will auto-logout from the application after the specified time has elapsed since its last use.